Should you focus on building awareness and reputation or drive sales, leads, and traffic?

 Similarly, focusing only on performance marketing can give immediate results but can compromise long-term loyalty and brand image.

 Q1.
-What is the difference between branding and performance?
+What is the difference between performance marketing vs brand marketing?

-A. Branding focuses on creating a recognizable and consistent image that customers recognize.
+A. Performance marketing vs brand marketing is based on differences in goals, strategy, and measurable outcomes.
+Branding focuses on creating a recognizable and consistent image that customers recognize.

 Performance marketing takes tactical approaches to driving sales such as promotions, discounts, and targeted campaigns.